Rep. Herrera Beutler challenger Joe Kent leads in fundraising among pro-Trump rivals

 “These reports are showing how the Democratic base is still excited about the great work our leaders in Congress are doing,” he said, pointing to accomplishments including the American Rescue Plan and expanded child tax credits.

-The 3rd District
+3rd District

 The most intense early midterm action is brewing in southwest Washington’s 3rd Congressional District, where local Republican organizations have excoriated Herrera Beutler and vowed to back her rivals.